 database that has TimescaleDB installed needs to be updated with the SQL command

-the database will be looking for the previous version of the timescaledb files.
+Otherwise, the database looks for the previous version of the

 See our update docs for more info.

 Your scheduled jobs might stop running for various reasons.
 On self-hosted TimescaleDB, you can fix this by restarting background workers:

 On Timescale and Managed Service for TimescaleDB, restart background workers by doing one of the following:

 SELECT timescaledb_pre_restore(), followed by

 - Power the service off and on again.
 This might cause a downtime of a few minutes while the service restores from backup and replays the write-ahead log.